Amin-MAG/My-Notes/ObjectOrientedDesign.md

 # Design

 - Designs have a purpose.
-- Designs have enough informations so that someone can implement it.
+- Designs have enough information so that someone can implement it.
 - There are different styles of designs.

 It is the process of planning how to solve a problem through software.
 It’s a blueprint for developer.